dlab-projects/marketflow/docs/index.rst

 Utility scripts
 ---------------

-There are a handful of scripts installed along with this package:
+There are a handful of scripts installed along with this package.
+For each script, invocation with ``-h`` or ``--help`` should provide more info (if not, please file a bug!).

 ``taq2h5``
   Runs the ``taq2h5`` function from ``marketflow.hdf5``, converting zipped fixed-width TAQ BBO files to HDF5 with PyTables.
-Invoke with ``-h`` or ``--help`` for more info.
 ``pyitch``
-  Runs the ``main`` function from ``marketflow.ITCHbin``, exporting the variable-length binary records from binary ITCH datafiles.
+  Runs the ``main`` function from ``marketflow.ITCHbin``, exporting the variable-length binary records from v5.0 binary ITCH datafiles.

 Developer utility scripts
 -------------------------